ohpiglet/ohpiglet/README.md

 - On Mac, open MacDroid

-- On phone, allow whatever permissions it asks, if it asks
+- On phone, allow whatever permissions it asks, if it asks.
+This might be Transferir fitxers / Android Auto

+- Make sure the phone is 'mounted'

 - On Mac, open Finder, click into MacDroid in the sidebar, go to 'Favs for ohp' folder

 - Copy the images you want

 - Paste the images you want into a folder on the Mac